 You don’t have to choose sides here.
 What you can do is try to make them work side by side.
 For simple and mild health issues, you can opt for more natural methods of healing.
 Herbal medicines have been working since the time of the Ancient Chinese so there are thousands of years backing this field.
 On the other hand, you should still consult with a medical professional, especially for more disconcerting medical conditions.

 You should also know how to apply first aid.
 Not all homesteads are near hospitals or clinics.
 In case of medical emergencies, you should be ready to spring to action and help keep the victim alive until professional help arrives.

-Not everyone will agree that brewing your won alcohol is one of the most important homesteading skills that you should learn.
-But isn’t it neat to know such skill?
+Not everyone will agree that brewing your own alcohol is one of the most important homesteading skills that you should learn.
+But isn’t it neat to know such a skill?